 Keeping your fur baby out of trouble around the house can be trickier than you might think.
-A tiny dog can make big messes!
-Crates and playpens are just two ways pet parents keep their puppies safe and teach them where to sleep, play, and use the restroom, but these two helpful tools actually have quite different purposes.
+Tiny dogs can make big messes.
+Crates and playpens are just two ways pet parents keep their puppies safe and teach them where to sleep, play, and use the restroom; but these two helpful tools actually have quite different purposes.
 At first glance, however, crates look awfully small and more enclosed compared with pens.
-This may leave many pet owners wondering: Is a playpen better than a crate?
+This may leave many pet owners wondering: Is a puppy playpen better than a crate?

-Spoiler alert: Nope!
+Spoiler alert: Nope.
 While a plastic dog playpen leaves room for pups to run around and play, a canine-specific crate certainly has its time and place.
-But what’s the difference between a crate and a playpen for your puppy?
+However, what’s the difference between a crate and a playpen for your puppy?

-Some dogs don’t mind being kept in their crate when their people are out, but a puppy may not be as patient, especially for long periods.
-Crates are supposed to be small to discourage accidents and messes, but younger puppies may not be able to control themselves for nearly as long as a crated older pooch can.
+Some dogs don’t mind being kept in their crate when their people are out, but a puppy may not be as patient, especially for long periods of time.
+Even though crates are supposed to be small to discourage accidents and messes, it won’t make much of a difference when a younger pup can’t control himself for nearly as long as a crated older pooch can.
 Teaching your dog to enjoy her crate can be a marathon, but it can have benefits for the rest of your dog’s life.
-Be patient!
+Be patient.

 Playpens differ from crates in size, structure, and function.
 A playpen is meant to keep your puppy secured in a small area of your home, whereas a crate doesn’t have to be fully enclosed at all.